The Glass Mountain (1949 film): Chocolate candy used as symbol of bond

 In the film the Italian chocolate candies (produced by Zàini of Milan) are used as symbol for representing the deep love between Richard and his wife Anne.
 At the beginning of the movie Richard, still an unknown penniless musician in London, acquires a box of Zàini chocolate candies for his wife Anne.
 At the end of the film Richard, in the deep of his marriage crisis, sees a box of the same candies in a patisserie in Venice and he remains deeply shaken: he is deeply linked to his Anne.

+Music

+The score, including the fictional opera at the core of the plot, was composed by Nino Rota, with opera singers Tito Gobbi and Elena Rizzieri playing themselves.
+Rota recycled some of the material from an earlier Italian film of similar theme (La donna della montagna, 1943), and from a concert work, the orchestral Sinfonia sopra una canzoni d'amore (1947).

+Following the release of the film, extracts of music from various parts of the opera were promoted in their own right, gaining considerable popularity in various forms: as the ballad Take the Sun recorded by Tito Gobbi and others; and in various choral, piano solo, light orchestral and military band versions.
+As The Legend of the Glass Mountain (arranged by Arthur Wilkinson) and Song of the Mountains (arranged by Henry Geehl), the music was widely recorded by the popular light orchestras of the time, including versions by Mantovani, George Melachrino and Sidney Torch.
+Michael Denison later described it as "The Warsaw Concerto of the moment".